TrazelDev/TrazelOs/README.md

 # Trazel operating system - specializes mainly in managing memory

-## OS that mainly focuses on managing memory using paging, virtual memory, and a free memory pool for dynamic allocation of memory.
+## An operating system focused on memory management using paging, virtual memory, and a dynamic memory pool (heap).
 > [!Note]
-> The project is currently under bootloader refactor therefor the kernel is not loaded currently
+> The project is currently undergoing a bootloader refactor; the kernel is not loaded at this stage.

 ## Building:
 > [!NOTE]
-> The project only supports linux build
+> The project only supports Linux build process.

-### Dependecies:
+### Dependencies:
 * Make
 * Qemu
 * Docker

 ### Build commands:
-* Run the `build` script to spawn a docker container with all the tools
+* Run the `build` script to spawn a docker container with all the tools.
-* Inside of the docker run `make build`
+* Inside of the docker run `make build`.

 ## Running:
 * `make run`
 > [!NOTE]
-> If the docker uses `sudo` privileges you must use `sudo make run`
+> If the docker uses `sudo` privileges you must use `sudo make run`.

 ## Cleaning:
 * `make clean`